Content Information

 |

-If you received or will receive vacation pay in excess of 40 hours after a separation from employment, you must only report 40 hours of vacation pay.
+If you receive or will receive more than 40 hours of vacation pay after leaving a job, you only need to report 40 hours of vacation pay.

 Example: Your last day is Wednesday.
 You were paid $25 per hour and will receive 80 hours of vacation pay in the amount of $2,000.
 The money should be reported on the weekly claim as follows: